learn-co-curriculum/react-changing-state/README.md

     rendered in the first place?).

-    Moving **application state** higher up generally speaking simplifies the architecture of your application and allows you to keep the majority of your components stateless.
+    Moving **application state** higher up generally speaking simplifies the architecture of our application and allows us to keep the majority of the components stateless.

     State is hard to manage and difficult to test.
-You should always try to keep your components as pure as possible.
+You should always try to keep our components as pure as possible.

 * Start with props:

-    When creating the layout of your project, you typically start with a static version and then add interactivity once you reach a certain point.
+    When creating the layout of your project, you typically start with a static version and then add interactivity once we reach a certain point.

     During this initial phase, there is almost never a need for state.
     Everything can be done using props during those initial minutes.
-Try to keep your components as encapsulated and isolated as possible while you're gradually adding interactivity to individual parts of your application.
+Try to keep your components as encapsulated and isolated as possible while we're gradually adding interactivity to individual parts of your application.

     For our `<Blog />` example, we first hardcoded the `<BlogPost />`